Together (For King & Country, Tori Kelly and Kirk Franklin song)

 "Together" is a song performed by an Australian Christian pop duo For King & Country with American singer Tori Kelly and American gospel musician Kirk Franklin.
 It was released as a standalone single on 1 May 2020.
 It was later included on the deluxe edition of the duo's third studio album Burn the Ships (2018), as well as their fifth studio album, What Are We Waiting For?
 (2022).
-The song was written by Joel Smallbone, Luke Smallbone, Ran Jackson, Ricky Jackson and Kirk Franklin.
+The song was written by duo members Joel and Luke Smallbone, alongside Ran Jackson, Ricky Jackson. and Franklin.

 "Together" peaked at No. 2 on the US Hot Christian Songs chart.
 The song also went on to peak at No. 23 on the Bubbling Under Hot 100 chart.
 "Together" received nominations for the GMA Dove Award Song of the Year and Pop/Contemporary Recorded Song of the Year at the 2021 GMA Dove Awards.

+Together is certified gold single by RIAA on August 17, 2022 for 500,000 copies sold.

 Background

 On 26 March 2020, For King & Country announced that they will hold a livestream event dubbed Together: A Night of Hope, slated for 27 March, where the duo would be performing with their band members as well as share stories, The duo also announced that Kirk Franklin and Kathie Lee Gifford would be special guests, and there would be an exclusive premiere of a new song during the livestream.
-The duo debuted the song "Together" during the event, which drew ninety thousand live impressions across various platforms.
+The duo played the song "Together" during the event, which drew ninety thousand live impressions across various platforms.
 On 28 April 2020, For King & Country announced that they will be appearing on Good Morning America and performing the new song "Together" on 1 May.

 The duo performed the song on Good Morning America with Tori Kelly and Kirk Franklin, joining them for a multi-screen performance.
 "Together" was released in digital format on 1 May 2020.
-The song is scheduled to impact Christian radio stations on 22 May 2020.
+The song impacted Christian radio stations on 22 May 2020.